vincenzocaputo/lemp-forensics/README.md

 # LEMP Memory Forensics Plugins

-This repository contains a handful of Rekall Framework forensics plugins that extract information from the heap memory of the main applications of a LEMP Server.
+This repository contains a handful of Rekall Framework forensics plugins that extract information from the heap memory of the main applications of a LEMP (Linux, NGINX, MySQL, PHP) Server.

 ## Description